-VI.
-Policy Analysis of Foreign Tax Credit Arbitrage Transactions the foreign tax credit that are outlined in Part IV and the framework for evaluating international tax arbitrage transactions that is proposed in Part V. While it is difficult in some respects to separate the policy analysis from a discussion of practical implementation and administrability considerations, to the extent possible the discussion of those considerations is deferred to Part VII.
+This Part considers whether and, if so, in what respects, the FTC arbitrage transactions described in Part II are problematic as a policy matter.
+This analysis draws upon the policies underlying, and rules implementing, the foreign tax credit that are outlined in Part IV and the framework for evaluating international tax arbitrage transactions that is proposed in Part V. While it is difficult in some respects to separate the policy analysis from a discussion of practical implementation and administrability considerations, to the extent possible the discussion of those considerations is deferred to Part VII.